Can you follow this CB Lingo?

 F.A.Q.

 No, not all professional truck drivers use the lingo.
 It was much more common years ago.
-But nowadays, not so much so, as most truck drivers don’t make use of the CB Radio.
+But nowadays, not so much, as most truck drivers don’t make use of their CB Radio.

 CB radios aren’t so popular now as there are so many other ways for the professional driver to communicate, such as a cell phone and a satellite device to be in touch with the trucking company.
 Some truckers still use the radio as it can be still used where there’s no cell phone service.